websanco/liferay-learn/docs/analytics-cloud/latest/en/workspace-data/managing-data-sources.md

 ![Click on the data source name to open a new page.](./managing-data-sources/images/02.png)

-The *Current Status* panel on the right shows the status of the data source.
-Active for a data source that is connected and syncing data.
-Connected for a data source that is connected but does not have Sites and Contacts configured.
-Disconnected for a data sources that is no longer connected.
+The *Current Status* panel on the right shows the status of the data source. **Active** for a data source that is connected and syncing data. **Connected** for a data source that is connected but does not have Sites and Contacts configured. **Disconnected** for a data source that is no longer connected.

 **Name:** The name of the data source.
 To rename, click the edit icon (![Edit](../images/icon-edit.png)) and input a new name.
 Click the checkmark to save.